jzbrooks/awesome-kotlin/README.md

 ### <a name="android-libraries"></a>Libraries <sup>[Back ⇈](#android-libraries-subcategory)</sup>
 * [evilthreads669966/WakeService](https://github.com/evilthreads669966/WakeService) - An IntentService that keeps your processor awake while doing work.
 * [evilthreads669966/EasyShells](https://github.com/evilthreads669966/EasyShells) - A simple shell for executing Linux commands with responses
+* [mr-wizman/Consent](https://github.com/mr-wizman/Consent) - Easy Android permissions.
+Powered by Kotlin.
+* [MackHartley/DashedView](https://github.com/MackHartley/DashedView) - The easiest way to create a dashed or striped background on Android
+* [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
+This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
+* [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement
 * [yundom/RxVan](https://github.com/yundom/RxVan) - A lightweight event bus written in Kotlin and RxJava.
 * [calintat/alps](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
-* [mr-wizman/Consent](https://github.com/mr-wizman/Consent) - Easy Android permissions.
-Powered by Kotlin.
 * [hpost/rx-brainwaves](https://github.com/hpost/rx-brainwaves) - RxJava wrapper for NeuroSky MindWave headsets
 * [robinchew/mvil](https://github.com/robinchew/mvil) - 'Virtual DOM' for Android inspired by Anvil.
 * [inshiro/Skate](https://github.com/inshiro/Skate) - A simple and easy to use Android fragment stack controller